Chevrolet Opala: Development

 The six-cylinder engine's crankshaft had seven main bearings (there were five main bearings in the four-cylinders) and the generous (if not redundant) size of its inner moving parts attributed to its durability and exceptional smoothness.
 The hydraulic valve lifters made for easy maintenance.
 The straight-six's biggest limitation through the years was poor distribution of air-fuel mixture to the cylinders due to a sub-optimal intake manifold design.
 Cylinders one and six (on the ends of the engine), received the lowest ratio, with a higher percentage of air in the mixture, while the central ones tended to get a richer mixture, unbalancing the engine's stoichiometric efficiency.
 Basically, in order to ensure the outer cylinders received a high enough air/fuel ratio to avoid detonation, the carburetor had to be set to run overly rich, which wasted fuel).
 This design flaw could easily be solved by installing a race intake manifold that sported two or three two-barrel carburetors, as in stock car racing.
 Only in 1994, with the arrival of multipoint injection in the Omega, was this problem finally addressed.

 The performance of Opala 3.8 L was actually quite pleasing; with a top speed of 112.5 mi/h and acceleration from 0 to 60 mi/h in about 11 seconds, it was the fastest Brazilian car of its time, losing the title the following year to the Dodge Dart whose 318ci V8 had more power and torque.
-The 2.5 L fours did not offer as much vigor, but had enough torque enough for everyday use.
+The 2.5 L fours did not offer as much vigor, but had enough torque for everyday use.
 The main complaint with the four-cylinder engines was their roughness—so rough that GM employees of the time called the engine "little Toyota", in allusion to the diesel engine installed in the locally built Toyota Bandeirante.